 There’s no actual dressing for this salad.
 Instead, spoon some salsa and sour cream over top, squeeze a wedge of lime, then sprinkle on shredded cheese.
 Cheddar is a good choice, but feel free to mix it up.
-This time I used a combo of cheddar and jalapeño havarti.
+Sometimes I use a combo of cheddar and jalapeño havarti for some extra heat.

 Once you’ve had a few bites and the toppings start mixing together it looks a bit messy but it tastes great.